Black Monday (1987): The crash

-Before the New York Stock Exchange (NYSE) opened on Black Monday, October 19, 1987, there was pent-up pressure to sell stocks.
-When the market opened, a large imbalance immediately arose between the volume of sell orders and buy orders, placing considerable downward pressure on stock prices.
-Regulations at the time permitted designated market makers (also known as "specialists") to delay or suspend trading in a stock if the order imbalance exceeded that specialist's ability to fulfill orders in an orderly manner.
-The order imbalance on October 19 was so large that 95 stocks on the S&P 500 Index (S&P) opened late, as also did 11 of the 30 DJIA stocks.
+Before the New York Stock Exchange (NYSE) opened on October 19, 1987, there was pent-up pressure to sell.
+When the market opened, a large imbalance arose between the volume of sell and buy orders, placing downward pressure on prices.
+Regulations at the time allowed designated market makers (or "specialists") to delay or suspend trading in a stock if the order imbalance exceeded the specialist's ability to fulfill in an orderly manner.
+The imbalance on October 19 was so large that 95 stocks on the S&P 500 Index (S&P) opened late, as also did 11 of the 30 DJIA stocks.
 Importantly, however, the futures market opened on time across the board, with heavy selling.

-On Black Monday, the DJIA fell 508 points (22.6%), accompanied by crashes in the futures exchanges and options markets.
-This was the largest one-day percentage drop in the history of the DJIA.
+On that Monday, the DJIA fell 508 points (22.6 percent), accompanied by crashes in the futures exchanges and options markets, the largest one-day percentage drop in the history of the DJIA.
+The DJIA fell from 2,246.74 at the open to 1,738.74 at the close.
 Significant selling created steep price declines throughout the day, particularly during the last 90 minutes of trading.
 Deluged with sell orders, many stocks on the NYSE faced trading halts and delays.
-Of the 2,257 NYSE-listed stocks, there were 195 trading delays and halts during the day.
-Total trading volume was so large that the computer and communications systems in place at the time were overwhelmed, leaving orders unfilled for an hour or more.
-Large funds transfers were delayed for hours and the Fedwire and NYSE SuperDot systems shut down for extended periods, further compounding traders' confusion.
+Of the 2,257 NYSE-listed stocks, there were 195 trading delays and halts that day.
+Total trading volume was so large that the computer and communications systems were overwhelmed, leaving orders unfilled for an hour or more.
+Large funds transfers were delayed and the Fedwire and NYSE SuperDot systems shut down for extended periods further compounding traders' confusion.